 This makes sure no uncommitted files get into the release archive.
-It also will find if you forgot to commit something that is needed.
-It also makes sure the vagrant machines only get committed files and do a fresh start based on that.
+It will also reveal uncommitted required files.
+Moreover, it makes sure the vagrant machines only get committed files and do a fresh start based on that.

-- run tox and/or binary builds on all supported platforms via vagrant, check for test failures - create sdist, sign it, upload release to (test) PyPi:
+- Run tox and/or binary builds on all supported platforms via vagrant, check for test failures. - Create sdist, sign it, upload release to (test) PyPi: